MisalPaav/TYMaterials/docs/index.md

 Get Third Year Notes, Question Bank Solutions, etc for GHRCEM Pune.

+You can Contribute to development of this project's [Github Repository](https://github.com/GautamPatil1/EduMaterials).

 Only Computer Department notes, if anyone from any other department is interested to share their notes feel free to contact [me](mailto:gautam.patil.cs@ghrcem.raisoni.net).

 ## Latest Releases